 To access the off-leash beach section, use the access path just north of the Surf Club, with dogs required to be on leash on the path.
 Confusingly, Pacific Parade is no longer open to vehicles and there’s plenty of dog prohibited signs around, as dogs are not allowed on the land surrounding the lake.
 Alternatively, take Camp Drewe Road around to the 4WD access point north of the lake.

 Additionally, in Ballina, dogs are allowed off-leash at The Spit.
-For full details, see the Ballina Shire Council website.
+For further details, see my guide to Ballina.

 Dog-Friendly Parks in Byron Bay